 The Board considers the corporate governance code published by the Quoted Companies Alliance to be the most suitable code for the Company.
 Accordingly, the Company has adopted the principles set out in the QCA Corporate Governance Code (the "QCA Code") and applies these principles wherever possible, and where appropriate given its size and available resources.
 The Company's Corporate Governance Statement was reviewed and amended by the Board on 30 October 2020.
-The Company has set out on its website and in its Corporate Governance Statement, set out on pages 19 to 21, the 10 principles of the QCA Code and details of the Company's compliance.
+The Company has set out on its website and in its Corporate Governance Statement, the 10 principles of the QCA Code and details of the Company's compliance.